 Brand Manifesto

-As a way to better introduce Whirlpool’s new strategy, we created a brand book that defined their “WHY”.
+Continuing to place consumer-centric innovation at its core, Whirlpool embraced a brand overhaul.
+As a way to better introduce their new strategy, we created a brand book that defined their “WHY”.
 This was an opportunity to firmly establish a foundation rooted in the company’s values.
-They truly believed that caring for your home and family was a noble effort born out of love.
+They truly believe that caring for your home and family is a noble and important effort born out of love.
 A truth that gave purpose to their innovation and engineering efforts.

 The Chores Campaign